Sometimes it seems that you have an insurmountable mountain of studying to do and just not enough time to do it.

 Furthermore, it will take less time when you go to review information, as you will already have consolidated it on paper.

-While they are studying all night, they retain almost nothing, and most of the time, they are doing something counterproductive, like checking Facebook or Twitter.
+While they are studying all night, they retain almost nothing, and some of the time, they might end up doing something counterproductive, like checking Facebook or Twitter.

-Take breaks, get relaxed and sleep a normal amount.
-You will feel better during the test, and will likely be able to relay the information you learned in a more concise manner.
+You will feel better during the test, and will likely be able to relay the information you learned more concisely.

 Many college students think they can get by on coffee and a bag of chips, but that simply does not do the trick.